-We’re so excited to feature holistic OT Linda Schiano Moriello, OTR/L, for this guest post all about holistic occupational therapy.
-We love that holistic practices are becoming more mainstream and accepted in OT and look forward to sharing how you can incorporate holistic OT approaches in your day to day practice.
+We’re so excited to feature holistic occupational therapist Linda Schiano Moriello, OTR/L, for this great article all about holistic occupational therapy.
+We love that research-backed holistic practices are becoming more mainstream and accepted in OT and look forward to sharing how you can incorporate holistic OT approaches in your day to day practice.

 Occupational therapists are skilled at taking a holistic approach in order to help a person achieve success in meaningful occupations.
 Because of our unique whole-person approach to treatment, “holistic occupational therapy” is highly relevant to our practice.

 Holistic occupational therapy is officially known as Complementary Health Approaches and Integrative Health (CHAIH).
 The American Occupational Therapy Association (AOTA) has even issued a statement supporting the use of CHAIH as component of occupational therapy practice.

 If you’re interested in how you can incorporate this into your practice, or you just want to know more about holistic OT, this article will help explain what these practices are and how they relate to OT.